Tag: Ruminating Mum

 Photo by Ivan Samkov on Pexels.com

-I, on the other hand, I am such an ogre lately, and I don’t know how to snap out of it.
+I, on the other hand, am such an ogre lately, and I don’t know how to snap out of it.
 I just feel so tense and stretched thin.
-I’m trying to keep my head above water, but the weight of all the things that are required of me are dragging me under.
+I’m trying to keep my head above water, but the weight of all the things that are required of me is dragging me under.

 I don’t want to snap at my little girl.
 I don’t want to feel so overwhelmed all the time.
 I just want to feel happy again.
 Whatever that is.